JuniorMacedo91/JuniorMacedo91/README.md

 >## "It's not only another project.
 It is an evolution of coding"

-- From aviation to innovation
+- Web product Implementation at Cognizant
 - Studying Front-end Development
 - I'm focusing on improve my hard skills by taking courses, networking and mentoring.